Offering You Delicious Menu Reminiscent of Mexico

-A restaurant owner in Dallas named Mariano Martinez accidentally invented a machine that helped revolutionize the margarita and Tex-Mex restaurant industry as we know it today
+A restaurant owner in Dallas named Mariano Martinez accidentally invented the machine that helped revolutionize the margarita and Tex-Mex restaurant industry as we know it today

 Other famous recipes on the margarita include the watermelon margarita, spicy margarita, mojitarita, mangonada, and sangria rita.

-As with any drink margarita is rich in history and intrigue.
+As with any drink, a margarita is rich in history and intrigue.
 And it’s certainly a great conversation started with friends and family for your next margarita session.

 Contact us and try our margarita today!